-Best iPad Air Cases in 2022
+Best iPad Air cases 2023: Protect your Apple tablet with these excellent covers

-(Pocket-lint) - If you're looking to protect your fourth-gen or fifth-gen iPad Air, there are plenty of great cases to choose between.
+If you're looking to protect your fourth-gen or fifth-gen iPad Air, there are plenty of fantastic cases to choose from.

-Whether you use the mid-range Apple tablet as a full-time laptop alternative or just for occasional browsing, it's paramount you pick something up that can keep it protected.
+Whether you use the mid-range Apple tablet as a full-time laptop replacement or just for occasional browsing, it's paramount you pick something up that can keep it protected.
 Neither the 2020 model nor the 2022 device is cheap to replace, after all.

-That's where this guide comes in.
-We've used plenty of dedicated iPad Air cases and covers since it was redesigned, and have featured the very best in our picks below.
+That's where this guide comes in handy.
+We've used plenty of dedicated iPad Air cases and covers since it was redesigned and have featured the very best in our picks below.

-Best Apple iPad Air Cases
+Our Top Picks: iPad Air Cases

-- Apple Smart Folio
+Apple Smart Folio1.
+Best overall

-- Apple Smart Keyboard Folio
+Apple Smart Keyboard Folio3.
+A Top Pick

-- Apple Magic Keyboard
+Apple Magic Keyboard4.
+Strong Contender

 Apple Smart Folio